dreameaters/dreameaters.github.io/index.md

 ---

-> At the time of writing this, the only complete guide on this site is [Top Attackers by Type](/go/teambuilding/best-attackers).
+> At the time of writing this, the only complete guide on this site is about the [Best Attackers](/go/teambuilding/best-attackers) to train.
 There will be a blog available shortly, where I will post updates on the site, such as when new guides are available, as well as other snippets like spotlighting a certain Pokemon and how to use it.
 > Until then, you can follow [@GoDreamEaters](www.twitter.com/godreameaters) on Twitter for updates.